CamiKaze/Contacts/README.md

+# The Phone Book

-# A phone book application where CRUD operations can be performed.
+A phone book application where CRUD operations can be performed on each record.

+## Technologies used:
+* MVC Web API
+* MVC Web application
+* .Net 4.7.2
-Web API in MVC using .Net 4.7.2 and SQL Server Management Studio v18.2
+* SQL Server Management Studio v18.2

 ## Getting started
 ## Installation